-There is an exercise of the imagination of much greater and more general application than those of which I have been speaking; I mean that exercise of imagination which is necessary to produce what is called contriver: a good contriver is indebted to his imagination for those expedients and combinations which it is his object to have brought into actual practice.
-It is necessary that the imagination of the good contriver, though prolific, should be of what is called the sober kind, never losing sight of the matter of fact for his guide; it must also be most obediently under the influence of the judgment.

-Another faculty of the mind is called the will:-it is that which prompts us to put our other faculties, bodily as well as mental, into action, and leads us to do, or to attempt to do, whatever we undertake; it is also a cause of our refraining, or endeavouring to refrain, from doing that which we should otherwise perform, either by the continuance of a former act of the will, by habit, or under the influence of some cause external to, or independent of our own persons.
-The various appetites and passions are very much concerned in the production of the will; but they must not be confounded with it: - they may often be opposed to the will, and when opposed to each other, make the will vascillating and uncertain.
-Thus, superstition or insanity may make a person will to fast, but his appetite for food is not lost, but on the contrary painful and excessive; yet it is often doubtful in these cases, whether the appetite may remain controlled, or ultimately change the will.
-These faculties, except perhaps the imagination, respecting which it is obviously almost impossible to gain information, are, to a greater or less degree, possessed by the inferior animals as well as by man.
-That they have perception is very evident from the impulses to which it leads to.
-No one can doubt their having memory, who has had an opportunity of knowing the length of time which the horse, the dog, and many other domestic animals remember persons and places; in fact, in this kind of memory they often surpass their masters.
-With respect to judgment, there can be no doubt that some of the higher species of brutes possess this faculty within a limited extent, although, when we come to compare its power and the limits of their judgment with that which man is capable of exercising, we have some of the most striking evidence of that immense superiority of man, which places him as a distinct class above, and remote from the whole group of inferior ani-With respect to imagination, we have reason to believe that some of the higher brutes are not without a modification of this faculty, by which they are enabled to plan and contrive, in cases in which what is called instinct, can scarcely be admitted as the cause.
+There is an exercise of the imagination, of much greater and more general application than those of which I have been speaking;-I mean, that exercise of imagination which is necessary to produce what is called CONTRIVANCE.
+A good contriver is indebted to his imagination for those expedients and combinations which it is his object to have brought into actual practice.
+It is necessary that the imagination of the good contriver, though prolific, should be of what is called the sober kind, never losing sight of the matter of fact for his guide: it must also be most obediently under the influence of the judgment, also a cause of our refraining, or endeavouring to refrain, from doing that which we should otherwise perform, either by the continuance of a former act of the will, by habit, or under the influence of some cause external to, or independent of, our own persons.
+The various appetites and passions are very much concerned in the production of the will; but they must not be confounded with it :-- they may often be opposed to the will, and, when opposed to each other, make the will vacillating and uncertain.
+Thus, superstition or insanity may make a person will to fast; but his appetite for food is not lost, but, on the contrary, painful and excessive : yet it is often doubtful, in these cases, whether the appetite may remain controlled, or ultimately change the will.
+These faculties, except perhaps the imagination-respecting which it is obviously almost impossible to gain informationare, to a greater or less degree, possessed by the inferior animals as well as by man.
+That they have perception, is very evident, from the impulses to which it leads.
+No one can doubt their having memory, who has had an opportunity of knowing the length of time which the horse, the dog, and many other domestic animals, remember persons and places : in fact, in this kind of memory they often surpass their masters.
+With respect to judgment, there can be no doubt that some of the higher species of brutes possess this faculty within a limited extent; although, when we come to compare its power, and the limits of their judgment, with that which man is capable of exercising, we have some of the most striking evidence of that immense superiority of man, which places him as a distinct class, above, and remote from, the whole group of inferior animals.
+With respect to imagination, we have reason to believe that some of the higher brutes are not without a modification of this faculty; by which they are enabled to plan and contrive, in cases in which what is called instinct can scarcely be admitted as the cause.
 That the inferior animals have a will, must be well known to all those persons who may have had their own wills thwarted by unruly and headstrong animals.
-Much revolting cruelty is often exercised by the ignorant or vicious, through mismanagement and violence in their attempts to subdue, instead of direct, the wills of inferior animals.
-In most of the inferior animals, the will is almost absolutely guided by their passions and appetites.
+Much revolting cruelty is often exercised by the ignorant or vicious, through mismanagement and violence, in their attempts to subdue, instead of direct, the wills of inferior animals.
+(15) In most of the inferior animals, the will is almost absolutely guided by their passions and appetites.
 Their passions and appetites appear to be subject to much less disorder and derangement than those of man.
-By their union, they appear to form the whole or greater part of instinct.
-The instinct of the lower animals, unlike the passions of man, is, in most instances, an unerring guide to these animals, animals, however, may receive from man such an education as may greatly pervert or modify their natural instincts.
+By their union, they appear to form the greater part or whole of instinct.
+The instinct of the lower animals, unlike the passions of man, is, in most instances, an unerring guide to these animals.
+Animals, however, may receive from man such an education, as may greatly pervert, or modify, their natural instincts.